AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/iterations/delete-iteration.md

   </tr>
   <tr>
    <td role="rowheader"><strong>Access level configurations*</strong></td>
-   <td> <p>Worker or higher; You must also be a member of the agile team the iteration is assigned to</p> <p>Note: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
+   <td> <p>[!UICONTROL Worker] or higher; You must also be a member of the agile team the iteration is assigned to</p> <p>Note: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
 For information on how a [!DNL Workfront] administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>